 Orsini Stand Assist Transport Lift Review

-Update: The manufacturer is no longer producing this lift.
+Update: The manufacturer is no longer producing this stand assist lift.
 We recommend the Lumex Stand Assist Patient Lift.

-If you’re looking for an affordable alternative to a powered sit to stand lift, the Orsini stand assist lift is a great option.
+If you’re looking for an affordable alternative to a powered standing lift, Orsini stand assist lifts are a great option.
 It will take you from point A to point B safely at more than half the cost of an electric lift.

 This type of lift helps to provide more independence and engages the user through the transferring process.
 The user will require adequate strength to pull themselves up to standing position.

 Unlike electric lifts, a manual sit to stand relies more on the user’s effort than the caregiver.
 The patient needs to reach forward, grab the center bar, and with their own strength, pull themselves up into a standing position.
 At this time the split seat can be folded down.
 Once the patient is seated on the padded cushions, the caregiver can transport them to their desired location.

 The reviews for this machine are great.
 It’s been said that the ride from one point to another is comfortable.
 This is possible due to the padded knee supports and cushioned seat pad.

 With a maximum width of 25 inches, the Orsini stand assist lift can fit through most door openings.
 It’s also easy to maneuver on most types of flooring, including carpet.